calebjordan/quantumcaleb/_posts/2015-7-31-fasthenry-manual.md

 In this case, since there are so few filaments, LU decomposition is slightly faster.
 Also, automatic refinement is prevented with the -aoff option since the multipole algorithm is not being used and this problem is essentially two-dimensional.

-The smallest filaments are slightly above the skin depth and thus the results are inaccurate at $f = 10^8$ as shown by the dotted lines in Figure 13.
+The smallest filaments are slightly above the skin depth and thus the results are inaccurate at \\(f = 10^8\\) as shown by the dotted lines in Figure 13.
 The next logical step might be to increase the discretization to nhinc  nwinc = 4  6 however using even numbers of filaments is not efficient since the center of the segment, where current is relatively constant, will be divided into 4 separate filaments.
 For the odd case, the center is modeled by only one filament.
 Instead, consider changing the ratio of adjacent segments to rh = 4, rw = 3.
-Now, the width of the smallest filament on the left and right sides of the segment will be 1/17 of the total width $((1 + 3 + 9 + 3 + 1)^-1)$ or 1.41 mils and the thickness of the smallest filament on the top and bottom, 1.42 mils.
+Now, the width of the smallest filament on the left and right sides of the segment will be 1/17 of the total width \\((1 + 3 + 9 + 3 + 1)^-1\\) or 1.41 mils and the thickness of the smallest filament on the top and bottom, 1.42 mils.
 This is much closer to the skin depth and gives better results as shown by the dash-dot lines in Figure 13.

 Another possibility is to reduce the number of filaments below 3  5 but further increase the ratio of adjacent filaments.
 This change would result in faster execution since there would be fewer filaments, however some accuracy at midrange frequencies would be sacrificed.
-For instance, consider maintaining the width of the smallest filaments by changing the discretization above to 3  3 with rh = 4, rw = 15.
-In this case there are too few filaments to model the decay of current density from the outside edge to center for $f  [106, 108]$ as shown by the dashed line in Figure 13.
+For instance, consider maintaining the width of the smallest filaments by changing the discretization above to 3x3 with rh = 4, rw = 15.
+In this case there are too few filaments to model the decay of current density from the outside edge to center for \\(f \in [10^6, 10^8]\\) as shown by the dashed line in Figure 13.

 After the user has decided which error for the above cases is tolerable for a given problem, the discretization can then be used for the full pin-connect.inp example.
 The default nhinc and nwinc must be set with